fabric/fabric/README.rst

   with Python2.7 and Python 3.4+.
 * Versioning is based on upstream Fabric releases, with a `postX` appended.
 So version "1.10.2.post2" is equivalent to Fabrics own "1.10.2" release.
+* `fabric.utils.RingBuffer` is removed, use `collections.deque` from the
+  standard library instead.
 * In Python3, Fabric3 implements its own version of `contextlib.nested` based on
   `contextlib.ExitStack`, since it's no longer available in Python3.
 Please note that it was removed with good reason, we do not encourage you use it.